 As mentioned in the Usage documentation, message payloads can include a

 intercept and attempt to display a visible notification to users.

 FCM based notifications provide the basics for many use cases, such as displaying text and images.
-They do not support advanced notifications such as actions, styling, foreground service notifications etc. To learn more, view the Local Notifications documentation.
+They do not support advanced notifications such as actions, styling, foreground service notifications etc. To learn more, view the Foreground Notifications documentation.

 The documentation below outlines a few different ways you can start to send notification based messages to your devices.

 The Firebase Console provides a simple UI to allow devices to display a notification.
 Using the console, you can:

 - Send a basic notification with custom text and images.